-We offer an excellent training programme, some of which is mandatory and must be completed within 12 months of approval, with the remainder being optional.
+We offer an excellent training programme, some of which is mandatory, with the remainder being promoted and encouraged to support the carers skills and knowledge.
 We like to adapt our training programme to meet new demands and changes in legislation and are committed to providing high quality, relevant subject matter delivered by specialist trainers who are experts in their field.
-Our clinical psychologist delivers a 10 week course exploring attachment theory based on the secure base model expounded by Kim Golding.